European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

    the background, and the caller is notified via a the callback upon completion, with any return values passed as a future.

-   The called function can be cancelled.
+   The called function can be canceled.
 This happens the next time it calls a synchronized_ function.
-A ``CancelledError`` is raised in the called function, which allows to react to the cancellation, including ignoring it.
+A ``CancelledError`` is raised in the called function, which allows you to react to the cancellation, including ignoring it.

     .. note::